AhmadJamal01/Body-Level-Classification/README.md

 # Body Level Classification

-## Data Set
+## Data Set:
-### Quick Statistics
+### Quick Statistics:
 -   1477 data samples.
 -   16 attributes (+1 for classes).
 -   4 output classes.
-### Split
+### Split:
--   The data was split into 80% Training & 20% Validation.
-(1181 & 296 data samples respectively).
+-   The data was split into 70% Training, 20% Validation & 10% Test.
+(1033, 296 & 148 data samples respectively).
--   They are available in the data directory in the train.csv and val.csv files respectively.
+-   They are available in the data directory in the train.csv, val.csv and test.csv files respectively.

-### Attributes Description
+### Attributes Description:
 -   Gender: Male or female.
 -   Age: Numeric value.
 -   Height: Numeric value (in meters).